Dr. Chris De Pree

 B.S., Physics, Duke University

 Do I really want to be an astronomer?
 I think that the NRAO summer student program is a fantastic way to answer that question.
 The program introduces students to the larger astronomical community and exposes them to the real life of a practicing scientist.
-I advise my Agnes Scott College students that they can take all the courses they want and visit numerous graduate schools, but none of these activities can substitute for a summer research experience at a major observatory like NRAO.
+When I was a professor at Agnes Scott College (1996-2021), I always advised my students that they can take all the courses they want and visit numerous graduate schools, but none of these activities can substitute for a summer research experience at a major observatory like NRAO.

-I spent the summer of 1991 at the Triangle Universities Nuclear Laboratory (TUNL) in Durham, NC, but quickly realized that nuclear physics was not my calling.
-One of my University of North Carolina professors, radio astronomer Wayne Christiansen, suggested that I would enjoy the NRAO summer student program.
+Just after starting graduate school, I spent the summer of 1991 at the Triangle Universities Nuclear Laboratory (TUNL) in Durham, NC, and quickly realized that nuclear physics was not my calling.
+One of my University of North Carolina professors (radio astronomer Wayne Christiansen) suggested that I would enjoy the NRAO summer student program.
 His experiences with NRAO had been overwhelmingly positive, and so I submitted my application in early 1992.

 I was offered a position in Socorro, NM, working with NRAO scientist Chris Carilli, reducing multi-wavelength radio data of NGC 253, a starburst galaxy that Chris and his colleagues had observed with the Very Large Array (VLA).
 My scientific objective was to determine radio spectral indices of sources in this intriguing galaxy.
 Chris also connected this work to his research on galactic "chimneys."